 In recent years, however, another type of exchange has been developed and encouraged by Friendship Force International.
 This is the Global Exchange.
 In this model, one or more host clubs prepare an exchange centered around a specific theme.
 The theme is chosen to highlight a particular aspect of the host club’s history, culture or location.
 The exchange is then publicized by FFI, and is open to members throughout the world.
 The result is a mixed group of visiting ambassadors, who may originate in diverse countries, speak different languages, and represent a range of ages, but who are united by a common interest.

 Friendship Force of Northern Illinois presented its first Global Exchange in 2012: Fun Adventures with Food.
 In cooperation with clubs in Milwaukee and Madison, Wisconsin, we highlighted foods and food-related activities of the American Midwest.
 We hosted 21 ambassadors from Japan, Canada, Australia, and other parts of the US.
-Click here to see the full report on this exchange, and annecdotes from many of the FFNI hosts.
+We have also presented Arts and Architecture in 2014, and Film Festival (jointly with Friendship Force of Chicago) in 2016.

 Some of our members have participated in Global Exchanges hosted by other clubs.

 - Russian Far East and Mongolia: An Exchange to three new clubs